nathanaherne/ml_access_privileges/README.md

-**Current Status of this repository** -> an initial dump of my thoughts
+**Current Status of this repository** -> a work in progress

-# Background
+## Background
 As a co-founder of [Rulerr.com](www.rulerr.com) and being passionate about deep learning, I wanted to document a deep learning algorithm to manage Access Privileges available on [Github](github.com).
 I felt it may help those organizations who are unable to use an external organization like [Rulerr](rulerr.com) to look for anomalies and manage their Access Privileges.

-# Using this in your organization
+## Using this in your organization

 Deep learning models sometimes need to be tweaked to suit a particular organization's data or business model.
 When discussing the data and creating the deep learning model, I will try to make it obvious as to how you could tweak the model to fit your particular use case.
 Alternatively, if you would like me to help tweak the model to fit your organization's requirements, please contact me.

-# Audience
+## Audience

-My usual role is being the conduit between complex technology and executive decision makers.
+I am usually the person who explains technical things to executive level, non technical people.
+I will be coming at it from this perspective.

-# Introduction
+## Introduction

 This document outlines the design of a deep learning algorithm with the end goal of helping organizations manage access privileges effectively.

-## Bonus information
+### Bonus information

+When creating these sorts of algorithms, there is usually some bonus insights the organization gets as a byproduct.

-Access Privileges tell you much more about an organization than initially expected, this extra information is especially useful for Managers and Executives.
-Analyzing access privileges tells you:
+Access Privileges tell you much more about an organization than who has access to what, deeply analyzing access privileges tells you:

 1. How an organization is structured hierarchically based on the sensitivity of information each person has access to.
 	a.
-It often comes as a shock to most Managers and Executives, that they are very low down on the "totem pole" (so to speak) in comparison to other employees when it comes to access to information.
+It often comes as a shock to most Managers and Executives, that they are low down on the "totem pole" (so to speak) in comparison to other employees when it comes to access to sensitive information.
 	b.
 On a positive note, the data gives Managers and Executives visibility on who can effect change within an organization because they can actively see who knows the organization the best.
 2. How risky each person is in the organization
 	a.
 This helps organizations target specific users for training on best security practices.

-# Data Analysis
+## Data Analysis

-The data you feed a deep learning algorithm is extremely important because a deep learning algorithm learns from the data you feed it.
+A deep learning algorithm learns from the data you feed it.
 If you do not understand the data, misinterpret what the data is telling you, feed the algorithm incorrect data or miss important correlations, the algorithm will not be particularly useful.
 This is the main reason why most deep learning experts spend 75% of their time on the data.

 With this in mind, we will be considering the available data first and then move onto creating a deep learning model to help manage access privileges.

-## Data Correlations
+### Data Correlations

 To create a good deep learning model, we need to find quality correlations and quality is important.
 I am sure you have heard the saying "correlation doesn't equal causation", the saying exists because it is very important to understand why one event is related to another.
 A real world example is the stock price of [Berkshire Hathaway](berkshirehathaway.com) increases when a movie starring Anne Hathaway is released.
 If you wanted to use a deep learning algorithm to predict the stock price of Berkshire Hathaway, then it would be a good idea if the deep learning algorithm considered her upcoming movie releases.
 In saying this, there is no logical reasoning why movies starring a certain person should effect the stock price of a business.
 Alternatively, this correlation does show you the value of looking for all sorts of correlations in your available data, even seemingly unrelated correlations.

-## Overview of data
+### Overview of data

 To create an algorithm for access privileges, we must first consider what data would be most readily available and build upon that data over time: